What Is a Contingency Fee?

 The first question you ask before you sign the retainer is almost always:

 “how much do you charge upfront?”

 The answer is that Ehline Law Firm is contingency fee-based.
 In other words, you pay no attorneys’ fees up-front.
 And even then, we never get a fee at all unless we recover for you.
 Yes, you heard correct, you owe us no charge unless we get you an outcome for your accident.

 A contingency fee lawyer is a member of the bar who works on a no recovery no fee retainer contract.
 It is also called a conditional fee agreement or "CFA."
-Typically, you get a free initial consultation from a lawyer.
+Typically, you get a free initial consultation from a lawyer near you.
 Mostly, the plaintiff's personal injury lawyers use this type of fee structure.
 Once you get a free consultation, you get an opportunity to seek a second opinion.

 Afterward, once satisfied, the consumer signs the fee agreement.

 Once the case gets resolved, we plaintiff’s lawyers take our cut.

-In conclusion of the matter, you use the rest of your piece of the pie to:
+In the conclusion of the matter, you use the rest of your piece of the pie to:

 Also, you pay your other expenses out of pocket, or on a lien basis.
 The remainder is what you keep, typically as a tax-free personal injury award.

 We leave any money in the attorney-client trust account to pay any liens we co-signed.
 But you deal with the other creditors in your case.
 In other words, you keep that money and decide how to proceed.